sam2829/strongest-avenger-react/README.md

   - As a site admin I can delete any posts, comments etc so that any issues can be resolved effectively and users can have a better user experience.

+User can retrieve reports:

+  - As a user I can view the reports I have submitted so that I can check I have provided the correct information and check if it has been resolved.

+User can edit their own reports:

+  - As a user I can edit any reports I have made which haven't been resolved so that I can make sure all details are correct and change any that aren't.

+User can delete their own reports:

+  - As a user I can delete any of my own reports made so that if I no longer have an issue or if I wish to remove my resolved reports.

   [Back to top](#strongest-avenger-react)

 ### The Skeleton Plane